 My Story: Ted Rollins

-Campus Crest co-founder Ted Rollins grew up always wanting to build tall towers.
-(You couldn't get this guy enough Lincoln Logs.)
-But he had a another stop to make on the way--touring musician.
+Campus Crest co-founder Ted Rollins grew up visiting Philadelphia with his grandmother and always wanted to build one of the towers he saw there.
+But he had a unique stop to make on the way--touring musician.

 When Ted was 13, he hit the road, singing and playing backup for his godfather.
 You may have heard of him—here's Ted with Johnny Cash in 1978.
 Ted toured with him for eight years, singing and playing various instruments (including piano, guitar, and mandolin).
 He still plays in Nashville occasionally, and he and Barclays Bank managing director Scott Schaevitz have a band called The Shaves in NYC.
 When his touring days were through, Ted joined Drexel Burnham as an investment banker.
 A real estate client suggested he switch to the dark side, and since 1985 he's focused on developing various forms of housing.

 Ted started by developing Residence Inns (he says they were basically apartments in their construction and design), moved to seniors housing, and got into student housing in the last decade.
-In 2004, he co-founded the Charlotte-based Campus Crest with Mike Hartnett (above, Mike's far left and Ted's far right) to be a fully integrated company that could handle development, leasing, and property management.
-(They must have extensive conversation on what materials don't retain pizza sauce stains.)
+In 2004, he co-founded Campus Crest with Mike Hartnett (above, Mike's far left and Ted's far right) to be a fully-integrated company that could handle development, leasing, and property management.
 Ted tells us his favorite part of the business is impacting tomorrow's leaders by providing a community, not just a place to live.
 He's big into outreach (through Campus Crest's SCORES program) and teaching life skills.